imran31415/agentlog/README.md

 ### That's it!
-You now have a complete AI experimentation platform running locally.
+You now have an AI experimentation platform running locally.
 The frontend will connect to the backend automatically.

 <img width="482" height="276" alt="image" src="https://github.com/user-attachments/assets/285a93b3-ddae-4831-8583-0dd53bdff699" />